seanpowell/docs/source/API_Reference/Reseller_API/multiple_credentials.md

       <tr>
          <td>credential\_name</td>
          <td>Yes</td>
-         <td>The credential\_name must be be between 3 and 64 characters and cannotbe completely numeric.</td>
+         <td>The credential\_name must be be between 3 and 64 characters and cannot be completely numeric.</td>
          <td>The credential we are creating under the child account.</td>
       </tr>
       <tr>